-AU 328, Auditing Fair Value Measurements And Disclosures and reflect, or are not inconsistent with, market information (see paragraph .06). b.
-The fair value measurement was determined using an appropriate model, if applicable. c.
-Management used relevant information that was reasonably available at the time.
-AU 328.28 Where applicable, the auditor should evaluate whether the significant assumptions used by management in measuring fair value, taken individually and as a whole, provide a reasonable basis for the fair value measurements and disclosures in the entity's financial statements.
-Issuer B AU 329, Substantive Analytical Procedures Precision of the Expectation AU 329.17 The expectation should be precise enough to provide the desired level of assurance that differences that may be potential material misstatements, individually or when aggregated with other misstatements, would be identified for the auditor to investigate (see paragraph .20).
+AU 329, Substantive A AU 329, Substantive Analytical Procedures Analytical Procedures Used as Substantive Tests Precision of the Expectation AU 329.17 The expectation should be precise enough to provide the desired level of assurance that differences that may be potential material misstatements, individually or when aggregated with other misstatements, would be identified for the auditor to investigate (see paragraph .20).
 As expectations become more precise, the range of expected differences becomes narrower and, accordingly, the likelihood increases that significant differences from the expectations are due to misstatements.
 The precision of the expectation depends on, among other things, the auditor's identification and consideration of factors that significantly affect the amount being audited and the level of detail of data used to develop the expectation.
-Investigation and Evaluation of Significant Differences AU 329.20 In planning the analytical procedures as a substantive test, the auditor should consider the amount of difference from the expectation that can be accepted without further investigation.
+Issuer A Investigation and Evaluation of Significant Differences AU 329.20 In planning the analytical procedures as a substantive test, the auditor should consider the amount of difference from the expectation that can be accepted without further investigation.
 This consideration is influenced primarily by materiality and should be consistent with the level of assurance desired from the procedures.
-Issuer B

-AU 329, Substantive Analytical Procedures Determination of this amount involves considering the possibility that a combination of misstatements in the specific account balances, or class of transactions, or other balances or classes could aggregate to an unacceptable amount.
-AU 329.21 The auditor should evaluate significant unexpected differences.
+Determination of this amount involves considering the possibility that a combination of misstatements in the specific account balances, or class of transactions, or other balances or classes could aggregate to an unacceptable amount.
+Issuer A AU 329.21 The auditor should evaluate significant unexpected differences.
 Reconsidering the methods and factors used in developing the expectation and inquiry of management may assist the auditor in this regard.
 Management responses, however, should ordinarily be corroborated with other evidential matter.
 In those cases when an explanation for the difference cannot be obtained, the auditor should obtain sufficient evidence about the assertion by performing other audit procedures to satisfy himself as to whether the difference is a misstatement.
-In designing such other procedures, the auditor should consider that unexplained differences may indicate an increased risk of material misstatement.
-(See Auditing Standard No. 14, Evaluating Audit Results.)
-Issuer B
+In designing such other procedures, the auditor should consider that unexplained Issuer A differences may indicate an increased risk of material misstatement.
+(See Auditing Standard No. 14, Evaluating Audit Results.) -- --